 form a C*-algebra, but here the functions don't have a commutative

 pointwise product).
-I have looked at the following:
+I recommend the following:

 Other random books that I like